How to Become a Licensed Counselor in Oregon

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

 When it comes to education, the state requires that you have a graduate degree in counseling or a closely related field.
-The program should be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the Council on Rehabilitation Education (CORE).
+The program should be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 It should include 48 semester hours spread out between topics such as counseling theory, human growth, and development, research and evaluation.
 The complete list of required topics can be found in section 833-060-0042 of the Oregon Administrative Rules.